Code-Institute-Submissions/Frenchisfun/README.md

   - Readme update.

 06/09/20
-  - Validation for welcome modal updated.
+  - Validation for enter name modal updated.
 Text now appears on the modal when the form is left blank.
 Alert no longer appears.

 04/09/20
   - Added modal for counter reaching zero